Gerax2003/InverseKinematics/ReadMe.md

 ## <h2 id="benchmark">Benchmark</h2>

 Benchmarks have been done on each chain present in the scene.
-The only configuration not tested was using Triangulation, as the algorithm, while implemented as the papers should say, does not give correct results.
+The only configuration not tested was using Triangulation and constraints, as the algorithm doesn't seem to work with the same constraints calculations used for CCD, and there was no mention of constraints implementation in my sources.
 The names in this table are the name of the chain in the hierarchy.
 In every test, the target has been placed in a spot that the chain can reach.
 "Chain" has constraints in every bone, "Chain2" has constraints in every bone except the 3rd and 5th (last), and "LongChain" has constraints in every bone except every 5th bone.